 Next, I recovered this section with painter’s drop cloth using a staple gun.
 Drop cloth is so versatile!
 I love using it for projects around the farmhouse because its a nice neutral color, and its very affordable.
 It almost has a linen look to it, without the linen price tag!
 I made sure to pull the material tight and keep the front part smooth and free of wrinkles.

 On to the paint!!
 Because the finish on the headboard was pretty glossy, I first primed the bed, and then added 3 coats of Fusion Mineral paint in Raw Silk.
 I absolutely love working with Fusion’s line of paints!
 They have no odor and are Zero VOC so you can paint inside and not worry about the fumes or harsh chemicals.
 Raw Silk is one of my favorite colors from the line!
+Click here to learn more about Fusion Mineral Paint and why they’re my go to paint for furniture and DIY’s.

 Once everything dried, we reattached the upholstered section to the headboard.
 I didn’t realize the bottom portion would show above the mattress.
 So I ended up having to paint that portion after we assembled the bed.